jamesmeyer1/EKSKube2IAM/README.md

       - "/home/aws/aws/env/bin/aws"
       - "s3"
       - "ls"
-      - "<your bucket name here>"
     name: s3
 ```
 ## Namespace Restrictions
 Let's apply a namespace restriction based on the current role.
 By using the flag --namespace-restrictions you can enable a mode in which the roles that pods can assume is restricted by an annotation on the pod's namespace.
 This annotation should be in the form of a json array.

 To allow the aws-cli pod specified above to run in the default namespace your namespace would look like the following.
 ```